astronomer/docs/astro/reporting-dashboard.md

 2. Expand the menu, and then you can choose
     - **Sort** the x-axis data
-    - **Alert when...** to define criterial when Astro will send you a data export of the element or dashboard
+    - **Alert when...** to define criteria for Astro to send you a Sigma data export of the element or dashboard that you want data about.
     - **Export** to download the data in a file format of your choosing, like `.csv`.
     - **Refresh data** to reload the data you're viewing in the Dashboard or element.